Writing is rewriting.

 - Redundant phrases, such as “she thought to herself”.
 Unless she can plant thoughts into other people’s minds, this phrase is redundant.

-- Repetition.
+- Repetition of information.
 Trust your reader.
 Spare him excess information.
 Only repeat if necessary to refocus the reader’s attention, reinforce understanding, create humour effect or signal story events.

 - When in doubt – leave it out!

 Step 2: First level editing – Rewriting the substance, organization, content and style

 Golden rule mantra

 Prefer the familiar to the unknown word.

 Prefer the single word to a long description: say ‘boulder’ rather than ‘large rock’.